 Interlocked.CompareExchange<T> Method (T, T, T)

-Compares two instances of the specified reference type T for equality and, if they are equal, replaces one of them.
+Compares two instances of the specified reference type T for equality and, if they are equal, replaces the first one.

 Assembly: mscorlib (in mscorlib.dll)

 [ComVisibleAttribute(false)] public static T CompareExchange<T>( ref T location1, T value, T comparand ) where T : class

 The type to be used for location1, value, and comparand.
 This type must be a reference type.